RTMecha/BetterLegacy/snapshots.md

 ### Editor
 - setPlayerModel modifier's Model ID value now has a context menu for selecting a player model.

-## Fixes
-- Fixes setPlayerModel modifier not actually updating the player model.
+### Example Companion
+- Example now has a low chance to leave by himself if he's bored.

 ## Changes
 ### Core
 - A ton of modifiers have been tweaked to fit with the new get variable modifiers.

+## Fixes
+- Fixes setPlayerModel modifier not actually updating the player model.
+- Fixed modifier scroll view resetting when refreshing modifier list.

 # snapshot-2025.5.6 - (pre-1.7.0) > [May 5, 2025]